joycekwok17/smartedge/README.md

    - install the bmv2 docker container `docker pull p4lang/pi`
    - install the cassandra docker container `docker pull cassandra`
-   - install python modules `pip install aenum cassandra-driver` (tips) check bmv2 docker container if module thrift is installed for your python.
+   - install python modules `pip install aenum cassandra-driver`

+(tips) check insdie bmv2 docker container if module thrift is installed for your python, otherwise "simple_switch_CLI" would not work.

 # Configuring the Network
 1. Configure **loopback addresses** on **APs** and **Nodes**: consult the files /ap_manager/client_monitor/config.py and /node_manager/config.py for instructions on how to do so, e.g.:# ifconfig lo:0 127.0.1.1 netmask 255.255.255.255 up